4th Edition of Food for Thought Now Available!

 Attention Teachers of Geography!!
 If you have not ordered the newest 4th Edition Food for Thought curriculum then GET WITH IT.
 It’s free and full of great lessons and maps connecting agriculture with geography.
 According to MN Agriculture in the Classroom Program Director, Al Withers, it’s the best thing since sliced bread!
 Food for Thought: Connecting Minnesota Geography with Agriculture contains 18 Standards-Based K-12 Lessons & Maps.

-8th Grade Global Studies Course Teacher’s Guide: The 2011 Minnesota Standards in Social Studies require that 8th grade will be a Global Studies course, including 29 Geography, 12 History, 4 Economics, and 3 Government and Citizenship benchmarks.
+Teacher’s Guide to Restructuring and 8th Grade Global Studies Course: The 2011 Minnesota Standards in Social Studies require that 8th grade will be a Global Studies course, including 29 Geography, 12 History, 4 Economics, and 3 Government and Citizenship benchmarks.
 This document provides effective ways to teach an 8th grade Global Studies course with MAGE recommended units and resources.
 In each of the 2 proposed pacing guides, the year starts with an overview, followed by 8 regional units.
 Benchmarks have been placed in each unit, many with suggested activities and resources.
 “Skills” benchmarks are listed on a separate page (gray background), but some skills should be included in each unit.
 Local needs may require that benchmarks be moved to other units.This is a working document that will continue to be updated.

 Monitoring student progress and growth is an essential part of teaching and learning!
 The MAGE Geoliteracy team has developed assessment models and supporting curriculum in the areas of: Cultural, Economic, Environmental, Political, Population, Urban and General Geography to help students achieve Geoliteracy.